Illustration of a cat by a first aid list

 Read about rashes

-A small dog and a cat eating food next to each other
+A small dog and a cat eat next to each other out of separate bowls.

 A guide to pet food allergies